 If you have a third-party antivirus or other traffic or computer protection programs installed on your computer or laptop, temporarily disable them.
 In addition, the best solution would be to remove and check the site’s availability since, in some antiviruses, the firewall will work even if the antivirus function is disabled.
 Also, please pay attention to whether you have installed security extensions in the browser.

 If the site administrator changes the domain or moves the site to another server, it takes 24 hours for the new DNS addresses of the servers to be applied on the Internet.
 Since Windows 11 stores DNS and IP address locally for re-opening sites quickly, an error when the web page is not available is quite likely.

 Press Win + X and launch Terminal (Admin) or PowerShell (Admin), then type the below commands, pressing Enter after each.
 Next, restart your PC.

 netsh int ip reset netsh winsock reset catalog ipconfig /flushdns

 5. Change DNS servers

-In Windows 11, DNS servers are automatically retrieved, which means from a local ISP, where they can be unstable.
-So you need to change DNS servers to Google, as they are faster and better process.
+In Windows 11, DNS servers are automatically retrieved from a local ISP, where they can be unstable.
+So it would help if you changed DNS servers to Google, as they are faster and better.

 - Type Win + R combnation and type ncpa.cpl to open network adapters.